sariahmghames/InProMP_scaraIROS/README.md

 This repo is WIP for coding enhancement, cleaning

-To playback gazebo records : gazebo -u -p ~/... path to /gzserver/state.log
+To playback gazebo recordings : gazebo -u -p ~/... path to /gzserver/state.log

 For more details Email: sariahmghames@gmail.com